-- Have the students locate the high-frequency words in the text and practice writing them. - Have the students locate the animal words: mouse, spider, bird, duck, and frog.
-Have students use beginning letters and sounds to try new words.
+- Have students locate the high-frequency words in the text and practice writing them. - Help the students locate and clap the two-syllable words in the text: baby, muddy, eating, sleeping, and piglets. - Point out that the 's in pig's on page 6 means possession, showing that the nose belongs to the pig.